 - Avoiding pedestrian activities at dusk or night

-While it is important to always check around you for vehicles, you should listen for them as well.
+While it is important to always look around for vehicles, you should also listen for them.
 Although it is now popular to wear headphones and listen to music while walking and jogging, you may not be able to hear approaching vehicles.
 Turn the music down or avoid it altogether to help you stay more aware near roadways.

 According to the Wisconsin Department of Transportation, these are a few laws you need to know about as a pedestrian: